 A complex network of global regulatory systems leads to a coordinated and efficient response.

 These regulatory systems govern the expression of more effectors that maintain the stability of the cellular equilibrium under the various conditions.

 Stress-responsive systems can play an essential role in the virulence of pathogenic organisms.

-In bacteria some of the most important stress response systems are:
+In bacteria some of the most important stress responsive systems are:

-Cold shock response, which governs expression of RNA chaperones and ribosomal factors;
+- Cold shock response, which governs the expression of RNA chaperones and ribosomal factors;

 Bacterial Stress Response